alexis-moins/dot/README.md

 Dotfiles Commands:
-  init        Initialize a dotfiles repository or clone one edit        Edit your dotfiles sync        Update your dotfiles to the latest commit install     Install dotfiles using symbolic links uninstall   Remove symbolic links from /Users/alexis status      Show the status of your dotfiles stage       Stage files for committing later unstage     Unstage files restore     Restore unstaged files to their previous state list        List files from your dotfiles diff        Show diff with last commit idiff       Show interactive diff with last commit filter      Filter files from your dotfiles commit      Commit changes cd          Navigate to your dotfiles in a new shell add         Add files to your dotfiles
+  init        Initialize a dotfiles repository or clone one edit        Edit your dotfiles install     Install dotfiles using symbolic links uninstall   Remove symbolic links from /Users/alexis list        List files from your dotfiles filter      Filter files from your dotfiles cd          Navigate to your dotfiles in a new shell add         Add files to your dotfiles

+Git Commands:
+  sync        Update your dotfiles to the latest commit status      Show the status of your dotfiles stage       Stage files for committing later unstage     Unstage files restore     Restore unstaged files to their previous state diff        Show diff with last commit idiff       Show interactive diff with last commit commit      Commit changes

 Options:
   --help, -h